ali-sheikhi/Deep-Learning-Web-Services/README.md

 ### Browser Predictions

-In order to get the backend flask app running, run these
+In order to get the backend flask app running, execute these

 ```
 set FLASK_APP=predict_app.py